keeganskeate/etch/README.md

 ```

-Etch Mobility can be built locally for testing with:
+ETCH Mobility can be built locally for testing with:

 ```shell